How Residency in Two States Can Affect Your Taxes

 At Pillar Wealth Management, we only work with clients who have a liquid net worth of 5 million to 500 million in investable assets.
 This gives us the relevant experience in guiding wealthy investors on an array of wealth management aspects, including the nuts and bolts of dual state residency.
 If you would like to enlist our services, you can call us to schedule your first consultation.

 What is Dual State Residency?

-Your place of legal residency, i.e., your permanent home, is known as your ‘domicile.’
-A resident can be defined as a person who is in a particular state for reasons that are not temporary or transitory.
-Keep in mind that each state can have its own definition of who constitutes a resident.
+Your place of legal residency, which is usually your permanent home, is known as your ‘domicile.’
+When it comes to dual residency, a resident can be defined as a person who is in a particular state for reasons that are not temporary or transitory.

 How is a Change in Residency Established?

 How do you establish residency in two states?
 And how do you dissolve residency in a higher tax state even if you still must spend time there?